An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Preliminaries

 for all $t \in \mathbb{Z}_+$, where

 \item $\Delta_i$ is $\rho_{\Delta} / \mu_{\Delta}$ gain stable, and moreover, the corresponding $\rho_{\Delta} / \mu_{\Delta}$ gains satisfy $\gamma_{i} \geq \gamma_{i+1}$.

 \end{enumerate} \end{defnt}

+\begin{remark} Intuitively, the quality of the $i^{th}$ approximation is captured by the gain $\gamma_i$ of the approximation error system $\Delta_i$ (in condition c)), and the gap between the original and auxiliary performance objectives (the outer inequality in condition b)).
+We do not require strict inequalities in conditions b) and c), to allow for instances where the sequence of approximate models recovers the original plant exactly after a finite number of steps (i.e. for some finite value of $i$), or alternatively, instances where it may not converge\footnote{Indeed, it is not clear to us that every system should admit an \emph{arbitrarily close finite state} approximation!} at all, but nonetheless provides a good enough approximation for the control problem at hand. \end{remark}

-We complete our review of preliminaries by stating two results relevant to the problem of control synthesis.
-The first highlights the fact that a $\rho/\mu$ approximation of the plant together with an appropriately defined performance objective may be used to synthesize certified-by-design controllers for the original plant and performance objective:
+Next, we review a result demonstrating that a $\rho/\mu$ approximation of the plant together with a new, appropriately defined performance objective may be used to synthesize certified-by-design controllers for the original plant and performance objective:

-\begin{thm} (Adapted from Theorems 1 and 3 in \cite{JOUR:Tarraf2012}) Consider a plant $P$ and a $\rho/\mu$ approximation $\{\hat{M}_i\}$ as in Definition \ref{Def:DFMApproximation}.
+\begin{thm} (Adapted from Theorems 1 and 3 in \cite{JOUR:Tarraf2012}) Consider a plant $P$ and a $\rho/\mu$ approximation $\{\hat{M}_i\}_{i=1}^{\infty}$ as in Definition \ref{Def:DFMApproximation}.
 If for some index $i$, there exists a controller $K \subset \mathcal{Y}^{\mathbb{Z}_+} \times \mathcal{U}^{\mathbb{Z}_+}$ such that the feedback interconnection of $\hat{M}_i$ and $K$, $(\hat{M}_i,K) \subset \mathcal{W}^{\mathbb{Z}_+} \times (\hat{\mathcal{V}}_i \times \mathcal{Z})^{\mathbb{Z}_+}$, satisfies

 for some $\tau >0$, then the feedback interconnection of $P$ and $K$, $(P,K) \subset \mathcal{V}^{\mathbb{Z}_+}$, satisfies (\ref{eq:ObjectiveP}). \end{thm}